 The English Department offers majors in both English and creative writing, three minors and a combined bachelor's/master's degree.
 Through creative writing, critical reflection and close reading, students master the writing and argumentation skills that will serve them in their future careers.

 Undergraduate English courses explore topics as diverse as the life of Willa Cather and the world of Shakespeare, and students expand their perspectives through African American, postcolonial and medieval literature.
-Our dedication to small classes and strong faculty mentorship allow students to define and achieve their educational goals.
+Our dedication to small classes and strong faculty mentorship allows students to define and achieve their educational goals.
 Students looking for a challenge can integrate honors studies, an internship or independent research project alongside their coursework.